 ‘Abdu’l-Qaní and some of the members of his family were, in fact, in the home of some English friends when news was brought to them of what was happening outside.
 The hosts immediately asked ‘Abdu’l-Qaní to leave the house as they were afraid of what might happen to themselves if people came to know that the human quarry they were after was to be found in their home.
 ‘Abdu’l-Qaní, a frail man of seventy at that time, assured his hosts that he would not let any harm come to them.
 He asked to be permitted to stay there until there was reason to believe that people suspected where he was.
 Then, he promised, he would willingly leave the house to be killed on the street so that no harm might come to his

 hosts.
 The hosts were reluctant to listen to his pleading.
 “Why should you choose a religion,” said the lady of the house, “for which you have to suffer insults and persecutions wherever you go?”
-“Have you forgotten the days of Peter and Paul?” replied ‘Abdu’l-Qaní “Was this not how the early disciples of Christ were treated by the people of their day?”
+“Have you forgotten the days of Peter and Paul?” replied ‘Abdu’l-Qaní, “Was this not how the early disciples of Christ were treated by the people of their day?”

 ‘Abdu’l-Qaní sat behind the front door, ready to leave the house as soon as he heard a crowd approaching.
 At sunset the loud cries of a gang of men were heard coming that way.
 ‘Abdu’l-Qaní said farewell to his children, thanked his hosts for letting them stay there, and prepared to go out.
 The noise in the street, however, grew less as the crowd passed by the alley without entering it.